 65ED.
-Seasonal influenza vaccination

-65ED1 Admin. of first intranasal seasonal influenza vaccination65ED3 Admin. of second intranasal seasonal influenza vaccination reactions to the vaccination.
-Some systems may enable a global 'batch entry', where all your supplies have the same batch number.
+Seasonal influenza vaccination 65ED1 Admin. of first intranasal seasonal influenza vaccination 65ED3 Admin. of second intranasal seasonal influenza vaccination

 Note that these codes should also be used for patients vaccinated by community nursing staff.
 Use of these codes will make it easier to identify patients for payment purposes.